UnitedEffects/ueauth/README.md

 ## TODO

 * create config collection with default set in app - part of authGroup
-    * configure keys creation if not using defaults...
     * create keys rotation operation
     * remaining configs --- scopes by tenant?
 * need an initial setup endpoint